 Fishing & Boat Rental

 Red Cedar Lake boasts some very good fishing, and some of the best on the lake is right in front of our boathouse.
-If you have your own boat, please read the preceding boating regulations.
 Below you will find recommended guides for fishing excursions, information on fish species, and boat rental information.

 In addition, all guests must strictly follow the following fishing laws: